 - Disseminate PFAC study results to share learnings within and outside of New York State.

-The analysis found that hospitals with PFACs perform better on measures of quality and patient satisfaction, but only a small percentage of New York hospitals have a high-functioning PFAC.
 IPFCC widely disseminated the report and its findings through its e-newsletter, on its website, at seminars and conferences, and as part of its consulting and technical assistance activities.
 The report was released at the 2018 International Conference on Patient- and Family-Centered Care, where it was distributed to more than 1,000 participants.
-Additionally, IPFCC presented on the report to the Centers for Medicare & Medicaid Services’ Hospital Improvement Innovation Network, which then widely shared it with the network’s 4,000 participating hospitals and how they can apply best practices to their own work with PFACs.
+Additionally, IPFCC presented on the report to the CMS’s Hospital Improvement Innovation Network, which then shared it with the network’s 4,000 participating hospitals and highlighted how hospitals can apply best practices to their own work with PFACs.

 In April 2019, NYSHealth Vice President for Programs Sharrie McIntosh will also highlight the report’s findings at The Beryl Institute’s Patient Experience Conference for health care professionals.
 In addition, a project led by Island Peer Review Organization (IPRO) and X4 Health, supported by NYSHealth, will pilot a new model that uses virtual technology to improve patient participation and involve a larger, more diverse array of patients and families in PFACs.